muratk5n/thirdwave/en/README.md

 Texas has a bright future, H2 production will be a boon for the state just as oil had been.
-They have the sunshine and expertise in handling various chemical, transporting, storing, processing them..
+They have the sunshine and expertise in handling various chemicals, transporting, storing, processing them..
 If there was a stock for the state I'd buy it

 ---